rosscm/fedup/README.md

 ![](man/figures/FEDUP_dotplot-1.png)

 Look at all those chick… enrichments!
 This is a bit overwhelming, no?
-How do we interpret these 76 fairly redundant pathways?
+How do we interpret these 76 fairly redundant pathways meaningfully?
 What if we could summarize them in a way that doesn’t hurt our tired brains even more?
-Oh I know… let’s use an Enrichment Map!
+Oh I know, let’s use EnrichmentMap!

 First, make sure to have [Cytoscape](https://cytoscape.org/download.html) downloaded and and open